-**Please note that if a player participates and their fine has not been paid - the fine will automatically double every game they are deemed to have participated.
+**Please note that if a player participates and their fine has not been paid - the fine will automatically double every game they are deemed to have participated and the individuals original suspension will be doubled in length.
 If your name is not scratched off the team list, you will be deemed to have participated.

 Players who receive a second caution in a game and are ejected will generally receive a one game suspension but this is not always the case.

 In some cases, a longer suspension may be applied, especially if the player does not calmly leave the field of play once ejected or cause further disruption.